Car Window Tinting in Melbourne

 We have been using this film for many years and even after all this time, it still performs as well as any of the newer stuff.
-There are literally thousands of vehicles tinted with this film.
-Available in both metalized for superior heat rejection and carbon for vehicles with electronics impregnated into the glass.
+There are thousands of vehicles tinted with this film across Australia.
+It’s available in both metalized for superior heat rejection and carbon for vehicles with electronics impregnated into the glass.
 Lifetime warranty.

-Premium quality.
-Thicker, more scratch resistant and better heat rejection.
-It costs a little more, but you will easily see the difference.
+This is a premium quality product wherein, thicker, scratch resistant and better heat rejection are some top features.
+It costs a little more, but you will definitely experience the difference.
 This is the film we use for our own family and friends.
-Available in both metalized for superior heat rejection and Nano for vehicles with electronics impregnated into the glass.
+Available in both metalized for superior heat rejection and nano for vehicles with electronics impregnated into the glass.
 Lifetime warranty.

 Vehicle Coverage Areas

-It has been a “grey area” for years and although the industry has lobbied government for many years, there is no resolution in sight.
-Most vehicles with privacy glass have a VLT of 10%~20%, and although people would like to colour match the glass on the front two doors, this will certainly render your vehicle unroadworthy.
+It has been a “grey area” for years.
+Although the industry has lobbied the government for many years, there is no resolution in sight.
+Most vehicles with privacy glass have a VLT of 10%~20%.
+People would like to colour match the glass on the front two doors, this will certainly render your vehicle unroadworthy.

 In Victoria, VicRoads enforces a 35% VLT (the combined total of the glass and film) on all windows excluding the Front Windscreen which should not be tinted.
 Therefore, a window tinted below a VLT of 30% will render your vehicle unroadworthy.

 “Darker than Legal” is exactly what it is!
 According to VicRoads, all windows that the driver uses to operate the vehicle in a safe manner should have a Visual Light Transmittance (VLT) not lower than 35%.
 The exception to the rule is the front windscreen which must not have a VLT, lower than 70% (effectively preventing the windscreen from having tint applied.)